A collector update.

 The first fix.

-We had initially forgot to tack weld the flange on the driver side headers that bolts to the section 1.
-It was initially deemed necessary and many do without.
+My mechanics had not tack welded the flange on the driver side headers that bolts to the section 1.
+It was initially deemed unnecessary by Infinity as many do without.
 We decided to tack that flange and a few spot welds to the collectors.

 The second fix.